waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

    oracle hard stack 32768

-** 2.5.6 Setup jumbo frame between Oracle RAC inter-connection ** When we setup jumbo frame, we need setup it end to end.
+**2.5.6 Setup jumbo frame between Oracle RAC inter-connection **

+When we setup jumbo frame, we need setup it end to end.
 You must setup it on your physical switch , virtual switch , and your guest OS .Here, we do not teach how to setup physical switch.
 You need to ask your customer’s network administrator to setup and check for you.
 If they do not setup this correctly, it will not be worked.
 In the following screen capture , that taught you how to setup jumbo frame in the ESXi environment.
  Go vSphere Client connect to vCenter , click your ESXi Server first.
  Select Configuration tab.
-And then select “Properties…”
+And then select **Properties…**

 .. figure:: images/Lab217.png